remix-run/remix-website/data/posts/remix-and-the-edge.md

 ![Illustration depiciting two different users across the world connecting to CDN nodes close to their geographic location and being served the same resource.][img-ssg]

 But what about the dynamic stuff you were doing in SSR?
 If content on your site changes, the conventional wisdom is to regenerate the entire site and push it anew to the CDN.

 And what about user-specific content?
 For that, you’ll need an escape hatch from this mode of “static content retrieval” and _some kind of server_ to generate this user-specific content.

 ## Enter: Client Side Rendering (CSR)

-A huge part of the static site generation and the JAMstack is the “A” part: APIs.
+A huge part of static site generation and the JAMstack is the “A” part: APIs.
 This answers the question of: how do I generate and retrieve dynamic content tailored to individual users?

-In the SSG model, you do this by delivering a static, empty shell for your content from a CDN.
+In the SSG model, this is commonly done by delivering a static, empty shell for your content from a CDN.
 This shell, which is initially the same for all users, generally displays a loader and contains instructions on how to retrieve and render user-specific content.

 ![tk][img-csr-1]

 Hello spinners!
-Each client is then required to go fetch their own, unique data—which is likely on an origin server somewhere in the world and that connects to a nearby database or the like for personalized or dynamic content.
+Each client is then required to go fetch their own, unique data which is likely on an origin server somewhere in the world (that may connect to a nearby database) for personalized or dynamic content.

 ![tk][img-csr-2]